rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Grab the resin vat.
 Check it free and clean - both sides.
 And again, check the top LCD free and clean.
 If dust or residue is present, remove using a clean microfiber cloth - apply alcohol if needed. !Only use microfiber cloth!

 - [ ] Gently slide the resin vat into position, taking care to glide it in with a slight upward force against the securing towers and not the LCD screen (the vat film and LCD screen scratch quickly).
 Ensure the vat is in place before screwing in the two-tower side bolts by feeling a small detent position where it sits securely without wobble.
-The max resin fill indication should be visible from the front, and the resin pour-out groove should be furthest from you on the tank's right.
+The max resin fill indication should be visible from the front, and the resin pour-out groove should be furthest from you on the tank's left.